-Dmitri Williams is an associate professor at the USC Annenberg School for Communication and Journalism, where he teaches courses on technology and society, games and data analytics.
-He received his Ph.D. from the University of Michigan in 2004.
+Dmitri Williams is an associate professor at USC Annenberg, where he teaches courses on technology and society, games and data analytics.
+He received his PhD from the University of Michigan in 2004.
 His research focuses on the social and economic impacts of new media, with a focus on online games.
 He works actively with game companies and startups.
 Williams was the first researcher to use online games for experiments and to undertake longitudinal research on video games.
-He continues to study the psychology of online populations, with projects involving community, identity, sexuality, economics and neuroscience.
+He continues to study the psychology of online populations, with projects involving community, identity, sexuality and economics.

 He has published in the Journal of Communication, Human Communication Research, the Journal of Broadcasting and Electronic Media, Communication Monographs and others.
-His work has also been featured in several press accounts, most recently on NPR, and in publications including the Economist, the New York Times, the San Francisco Chronicle, the Chicago Sun-Times and others.
+His work has also been featured in several major media outlets, including NPR, CNN, the Economist, the New York Times, the San Francisco Chronicle, the Chicago Sun-Times and others.
 Williams testified before the U.S. Senate on video games and has served as an expert witness and consultant in federal court cases.

 “Viral Vitriol: Predictors and Contagion of Online Toxicity in World of Tanks,” co-author (Computers in Human Behavior, 2020).

 “Racism, Responsibility and Autonomy in HCI: Testing Perceptions of an AI Agent,” co-author (Computers in Human Behavior, 2020).